Banking + Finance

 Our banking and finance lawyers work closely with our Corporate Advisory team to provide integrated advice and transaction management.
 We also partner with our Competition and Regulation group for clients who need advice in these areas.

-Our Banking + Finance services include:
+Our Banking and Finance services include:

 - Acquisition and leveraged finance: Advising on the debt aspects of corporate mergers and acquisitions, as well as leveraged and management buyouts.